mohnabilfadl/Wuzzuf_Jobs_Analysis/README.md

 ### Making webservice that responds to different requests and send Data in json Format .

-### a TesterClient class to test each path in the controller and testing that the web service working proberly and is doing it's job.
+### TesterClient  to test each path in the controller and test that the web service working proberly and is doing it's job.

 1-To read dataset From csv and convert it to spark Dataframe.